-- Secluded beaches are white folks’ sanctuary from the overwhelming blackness of this country.
-Because we did the hike during holiday season, we met them along our trail.
-Just enjoying the sun and the ocean breeze, partying and drinking.
+- Secluded beaches are white folks’ sanctuary from the overwhelming blackness of this country and because we did the hike during holiday season, we met a lot of white folks along our trail, enjoying the sun and the ocean breeze, partying and drinking.
 In Saldanha Bay, access to public beaches is being closed off to the rest of the public because when black people come there, they get drunk and disorderly.
 I guess being drunk and disorderly at the beach is only unacceptable when black people do it.

 - You know white monopoly capital wasn’t just gonna sit back and let AmaMpondo keep their land lol.
 One of the interesting things I noticed during the hike was how beach side property is slowly being transferred to white hands.
 On almost all the villages we passed, shore facing property was reserved for white holiday makers while the rest of the community lived further inland.
 Moneyed white folks, with the help of the chiefs, are scooping up beach side real estate on the cheap and if rumours are to be believed some lucky capitalists even secured property that would normally cost tens of millions for a bottle of brandy.
 Under the guise of job creation, prime land is being sold for cheap and all the community gets in return are low paying service jobs.
 Welcome to South Africa.
 How long before the whole of the wild coast is just another white owned holiday resort?
 Is it still gentrification if it happens in the rural?
 What white washed version of history will be manufactured to explain this land dispossession?

 - It’s currently breeding season in the Wild Coast.
 Fishing is not allowed because fishing stocks have to get replenished.
-On our second day of the hike a man from the village we were sleeping overnight at got arrested for fishing.
+On our second day of the hike, a man from the village we were sleeping overnight in got arrested for fishing.
 On the subsequent days of the hike we came across lots of lily white folks and their lily kids and their lily white pets with their lily white fishing rods, lily white fishing.
-We have yet to hear of any one of them getting arrested for contravening the Marine Living Resources Act of 1998. welcome to South Africa.
+We have yet to hear of any one of them getting arrested for contravening the Marine Living Resources Act of 1998.
+Welcome to South Africa.